kaziol/WebCamApp/README.md

 # WebCamApp
-Application allows to record video from the webcam using xuggler library
+Java application which allows to record video from the webcam using xuggler library